-Ibis Ripmo vs Santa Cruz Hightower LT vs. Yeti SB5.5.
-Which one is right for me?
+Ibis Ripmo vs Santa Cruz Hightower LT Which one is right for me?

-Three testers spent a day riding the Ibis Ripmo back to back (to back) with the Santa Cruz Hightower LT and Yeti SB5.5.
-Make no mistake, these three bikes are some of the very best options in terms of long travel 29ers.
-We don't say this often: these bikes are all fantastic choices for the aggressive rider.
-That said, they all have inherent strengths and weaknesses.
+Three testers spent a day riding the Ibis Ripmo back to back with the Santa Cruz Hightower LT.
+Make no mistake, these bikes are some of the very best options in terms of long travel 29ers.
+We don't say this often: these bikes are both fantastic choices for the aggressive rider.
+That said, they have inherent strengths and weaknesses.

 The Ripmo is a high-end, light enduro/aggressive trail, bike.
 It is an excellent option for the rider who wants aggressive geometry with a sporty design.
 This bike has a mean attitude in rock gardens and steep trails while retaining an athletic and sporty feel.
 The combination of hard-charging abilities and a lively, finesse, feel is very difficult to come by.
 Riders who want long travel capability with mid-travel snappiness, handling, and acceleration will love this bike.
 The Ripmo is not the best choice for full days in the saddle given its long wheelbase and burly feel.
 While it is no doubt a very efficient climber, it proves a little grueling on 30+ mile rides.